KpihX/e-shop/README.md

 Finally, run these commands

 ```
-php artisan storage:link // to link with the local storage where images are located.
+php artisan storage:link #to link with the local storage where images are located.

-php artisan migrate // to create the databse and its schema
+php artisan migrate #to create the databse and its schema

-php artisan db:seed --class=GestionnaireSeeder // To initialise test managers
+php artisan db:seed --class=GestionnaireSeeder #To initialise test managers

-php artisan db:seed --class=CategoriesTableSeeder // To insert test categories
+php artisan db:seed --class=CategoriesTableSeeder #To insert test categories

-php artisan db:seed --class=ProduitPhotoSeeder // To insert test products and their images
+php artisan db:seed --class=ProduitPhotoSeeder #To insert test products and their images

-php artisan db:seed --class=VilleSeeder // To insert test villes
+php artisan db:seed --class=VilleSeeder #To insert test villes
 ```

 ### 1.4.
 Generating API Key (Facultative)